-ATC will warn pilots if they are observed deviating towards the NTZ.
+ATC will warn pilots if they are observed deviating towards the NTZ and provide direction to return to course.
 If an aircraft penetrates the NTZ, ATC will “break-out” that aircraft and any conflicting aircraft on the adjacent approach in order to establish separation.

 A break-out is an immediate evasive manoeuvre instructed by ATC to turn an aircraft on final approach away from another aircraft.
 Although a break-out is used to abort an approach, it is entirely different procedure to a missed approach.
 Key differences:

 - Track & level.
 Pilots will be issued with an immediate heading and level, typically involving an initial climbing turn away from centreline.
 In unusual circumstances, descending break-out instructions may be given but this will not be an altitude below the minimum vectoring altitude (MVA).